Hugobros3/pasta-braider/readme.md

  * Somewhat optimised, heavily templated vector maths (makes use of SIMD intrinsics and results in reasonnable assembly)
  * Absolutely no GC happens during traversal (guaranteed by tagging all the RT functions `@nogc`)
  * Reasonnably fast (half the point of this exercise is finding out if D can be competitive in high performance stuff)
- * Can intersect spheres, no AS support yet
+ * Can intersect spheres and triangles, no AS support yet
  * Debug renderer
  * Direct lighting renderer
  * Basic correct (if very naïve) path tracing renderer